TroyDanielsProjects/MultiObjectTracking/README.md

 This was my undergraduate thesis.
 I have uploaded the pdf explaining the problem, a solution and the results of my implementation.
-Not all code is here.
-The dataset must be gathered independently.
-The models and results are also not included.
+The dataset the models trained on is not mine.
+Please see PDF for references.